songxt3/GPOPP/Search_DARTS_Classification/README.md

-# GPOPP in DARTS search space for image classification
+# GPOPP in DARTS search space for the image classification task

 The codes have been tested on Python 3.7.